Order & Job Management - Jobs

 - Duplicate job: creates a new job with the same parameters.
 This does not duplicate the artwork in the original job

-- Delete Job – deletes the order and all jobs that are in it.
-Deleted orders cannot be recovered so use this option carefully.
+- Delete Job – deletes the job, job files and job details.
+Deleted jobs cannot be recovered so use this option carefully.

 - Archive job: moves all hi-res data from the job to the archive.
 See System Settings: Archiving for more information on setting up archiving